-Most women will remain in the hospital for 2 to 3 days after a cesarean delivery.
+Most women will remain in the hospital for 2 to 3 days after a cesarean birth (C-section).
 Take advantage of the time to bond with your new baby, get some rest, and receive some help with breastfeeding and caring for your baby.

 What to Expect after a C-section

 Right after surgery you may feel: